genesiscloud/genesis-cloud-inference-articles/art01.md

 python3 bench_model.py resnet50
 ```

-The program output will look something like (this program is not deterministic due to randomised inputs so results differ each execution):
+The program output will look something like (this program is not deterministic due to randomised inputs, so results differ after each execution):

 ```
 Start resnet50